Nomy Arpaly has an interesting post at Daily Nous called Is Polite Philosophical Discussion Possible? She says, in part:

 Contemporary analytic philosophy has this problem to an unusually heightened degree.
 The sciences have demanding methods but also the prospect of results.
 The humanities cultivate virtuosos but leave room for a lot of disagreement over standards of evaluation.
 Philosophy is caught between these worlds.
 It is highly technical but has little use for data.
 It has well-institutionalized standards but little agreement on progress.
 It eschews collaboration but is powered by interpersonal argument.
 It thirsts for genius but dislikes innovation.
 In this environment, evaluations of quality are even more tied to perceptions of sheer personal talent than is usual in academia.

 All of this makes progress harder to achieve.
 Sympathetic listeners ask, “What is the speaker trying to do here?” and try to put themselves in the speaker’s shoes.
 The kinds of blunt rudeness that Nomy mentions are all refusals of that.
 They’re effectively assertions of the opposite—“No, you justify yourself to me”—that fall back on the safety of some pre-existing status order.
 One thing that makes some of the best philosophers so intimidating is the sense you get that they have a better grip on your ideas than you do yourself.
 That is an unpleasant feeling.
-In a field that runs on arguments rather than results, and where one’s identity as a “smart person” is so closely tied to what one says, often in person, to others who are also subject to that identity pressure, it’s no wonder that there’s so much preemptive aggression oriented to undermining one’s interlocutor and asserting one’s own identity.All Posts by Date · All Posts by Category
+In a field that runs on arguments rather than results, and where one’s identity as a “smart person” is so closely tied to what one says, often in person, to others who are also subject to that identity pressure, it’s no wonder that there’s so much preemptive aggression oriented to undermining one’s interlocutor and asserting one’s own identity.All Categories

 To receive updates from this site, you can subscribe to the RSS feed of all updates to the site in an RSS feed reader